 Sites of Importance for Nature Conservation (SINCs) and Sites of Local Importance for Nature Conservation (SLINCs) are identified though the process of local site assessment.
 This process is overseen by the Birmingham and Black Country Local Sites Partnership, whose role is to provide expert advice to the area’s local authorities and other organisations as appropriate on the selection, management, protection and review of the network of local sites throughout Birmingham and the Black Country.
 It is particularly important to protect and enhance SINCs; an up-to-date Local Site Assessment will be required to support any proposal that could harm a SINC.

-Development offers an opportunity to improve the local environment, and this is especially so in an urban area.
+Development offers an opportunity to improve the local ecological and geological environment, and this is especially so in an urban area.
 The Council is committed to meeting its “Biodiversity Duty” under the Natural Environment and Rural Communities Act (2006) and to delivering the principles of the NPPF by proactively protecting, restoring and creating a richer and more sustainable wildlife and geology.
-The local Biodiversity Partnership, Geodiversity Partnership, Birmingham and Black Country Local Nature Partnership and Local Sites Partnership will identify, map, and regularly review the priorities for protection and improvement throughout the Black Country, in accordance with the emerging Black Country Nature Recovery Network strategy.
+The local Biodiversity Partnership, Geodiversity Partnership, Birmingham and Black Country Local Nature Partnership and Local Sites Partnership will identify, map, and regularly review the priorities for protection and improvement throughout the Black Country, in accordance with the Local Nature Recovery Network strategy.
 These will be used to inform planning decisions.
+As set out in criterion 4, where the planning merits of a proposed development have the potential to outweigh the ecological, geological or environmental value of a SLINC, any suggested mitigation strategy for its loss or partial loss will need to be based on a clear understanding of the current value of the site, using up-to-date evidence.
 The Local Environmental Records Centre hold, collate and disseminate the definitive and up-to-date register of locally designated nature conservation sites on behalf of the Black Country Authorities.

 The Council’s most recent Green Spaces Strategy Implementation and Business Plan (2022 – 23) states that Sandwell is currently failing to meet the national ANGSt standard for local nature reserves and has committed to meeting the standard’s requirement of at least one hectare of Local Nature Reserve per 1,000 population.
 This equates to around 35ha or 0.35km2 for Sandwell.

+Potential Sites of Importance

+Potential Sites of Importance (PSIs) are areas that may support notable species, valuable semi-natural habitats, or important geological features but that have not yet been formally assessed against local wildlife and geological sites selection criteria.
+These sites are identified using aerial photography, historic mapping, existing environmental records, and local knowledge and EcoRecord holds details of their locations.
+PSIs are often undeveloped or semi-natural areas that contribute to local ecological networks by providing habitat, supporting biodiversity, and offering opportunities for restoration and enhancement.
+They play an important role in delivering Local Nature Recovery Strategy objectives and wider national biodiversity goals.

+Where a planning application is likely to have an impact on a PSI, the potential effects on its ecological or geological value must be assessed.
+If effects are identified, appropriate mitigation or compensation measures will be sought where appropriate.
+Undertaking a local site assessment at the pre-application stage may help determine whether the site meets the criteria for designation.

 Protection and Enhancement of Wildlife Habitats